Sign Up

 Outcomes

-≥ 92% of participants will know the strategies to improve communication with providers.
+≥ 92% of participants will know how to use evidence-based research to improve nurse to physician communication.

 Objectives